-MOVES-Credit Suisse hires JP Morgan, Morgan Stanley bankers in LatAm push
+CORRECTED-MOVES-Credit Suisse hires JP Morgan, J. Safra Sarasin bankers in LatAm push

 The bank’s business servicing wealthy and ultra-wealthy clients managed 45 billion Swiss francs ($45 billion) in assets in Brazil at the end of September, with 25 billion Swiss francs in assets under management in the remaining LatAm region.

-$1 = 1.0007 Swiss francs Reporting by Brenna Hughes Neghaiwi;p Editing by Kirsten Donovan
+$1 = 1.0007 Swiss francs Reporting by Brenna Hughes Neghaiwi; Editing by Kirsten Donovan